 (b) protecting adult children from a previous marriage, and

-providing more immediate access to funds because the Successor Trustee does not need to wait to be appointed Personal Representative of your Estate.
+- providing more immediate access to funds because the Successor Trustee does not need to wait to be appointed Personal Representative of your Estate;

 Death of One Trustor.
 When one spouse dies the surviving spouse gets a step-up in basis to the fair market value (FMV) on the date-of-death.
 So, if the marital home has been owned for decades, it can be sold without tax on the appreciation during all that time.
 This is a benefit of living in a community property state such as Washington.
+Typically no probate is needed.
+Recording a certified copy of a death certificate is enough to remove a deceased person’s name from the title of real estate.
+Presenting the same to banks removes the deceased spouse’s name from accounts.
+Surviving spouse rules for claiming retirement accounts as a beneficiary differ from other beneficiaries.

-Article III — Trust Adminsitration
+Article IV — Trust Administration

 Accounting.
 The Successor Trustee should provide all beneficiaries (or their representatives) with a list of all of the assets of the Trust, and all debts and expenses paid by the Trust within 40 days after the Trustor dies and just prior to final distribution.
 Pursuant to RCW § 11.106.020 the Successor Trustee must do so at least annually.
 Failure to provide proper accounting, and taking too long to administer assets are breaches of the fiduciary duties of the Successor Trustees, and are common causes of disputes.

 Successor Trustee Powers & Liability.
-The Successor Trustee has all of the powers, duties, and discretionary authority of the original trustee pursuant to RCW § 11.98.060.
-Specific notice requirements (RCW § 11.97.010(2)) must be met in order to shorten the statute of limitations on claims against the Trustee by beneficiaries from thirty-six (36) months to four (4) months (RCW § 11.120.040).
+The Successor Trustee has all of the powers, duties, and discretionary authority of the original Trustee pursuant to RCW § 11.98.060.
+Specific notice requirements (RCW § 11.97.010(2)) must be met in order to shorten the statute of limitations on claims against the Trustee by beneficiaries from thirty-six (36) months to four (4) months (RCW § 11.96A.070).
 Probate notices satisfy most of these requirements.

-The Personal Representative is responsible for filing the final tax return of the decedent and paying any federal or Washington estate tax due.
+The Personal Representative is responsible for filing the final tax return of the decedent and paying any federal or Washington Estate Tax due.
 The tax liability from the decedent’s final income tax return is separate and distinct from estate tax.
 Successor Trustee’s are fiduciaries; they have duties to safeguard Trust property.

 Control of Trust Property.
 JANE DOE and JOHN DOE, or the survivor of the two, retain complete control of Trust Property, and the rights to all income or profits from the Trust Property.
 Either Trustor may add property to the Trust at any time, but both Trustors must consent to removal of Trust property if both are living.